HippoFatale/Chocolate-Chicken/README.en.md

 ### etc
 Q. WHY?
-A. It is a thing. https://youtu.be/9SJrJjjtJfQ?si=SpJD9Z0k2sDrDWx0 (Korean, no Engligh subtitles.)
+A. It is a thing. https://youtu.be/9SJrJjjtJfQ?si=SpJD9Z0k2sDrDWx0 (Korean, no English subtitles.)